davejachimiak/minitest-spec-expect/README.md

 ##### A note on the current specs
-The specs at `spec/integration_spec.rb` test a couple of minitest expectations that aren't included in Minitest 5.0.
+The specs at `spec/integration_spec.rb` test a couple of minitest expectations that aren't included in previous minitest versions to 5.0.
 To install the newest minitest, do `$ sudo gem install minitest`.
-Because of the way Ruby installs and loads its native libraries, `sudo` before `gem install` is required, unfortunately.
+Because of the way Ruby installs and loads its native libraries, `sudo` before `gem install` is necessary, unfortunately.

 ## License
 The MIT License (MIT)